 Chiropractic care, medication and physical therapy offer pain management alternatives.
-Eliminating gateways to opioid use or abuse requires finding other ways to manage pain, according to an expert panel at The Alliance’s Opioid Epidemic Summit on July 24,2018 at the Monona Terrace.
+Pain management alternatives eliminate gateways to opioid use or abuse requires finding other ways to manage pain, according to an expert panel at The Alliance’s Opioid Epidemic Summit on July 24,2018 at the Monona Terrace.

 The panel on “Alternative Pain Relief” focused on studies that show other types of treatment can manage pain for many patients while reducing or removing the risk of lifelong addiction.
 These treatments include a non-opioid medication, chiropractic care and physical therapy.